 Hostas are a perennial that can winter in the ground, or you can store them in containers.
 Read on to find out how to store hosta roots for the winter.

 Although it’s possible to allow hostas to die off and go dormant outside, it’s possible to store hosta roots indoors all winter before replanting them.
 Let the foliage die off naturally before using sterilized shears to cut them back.
 Bring your container into a dark area and allow the dirt to freeze.

 I know I was super nervous when I learned how to store my hosta roots.
 After all, how sad would it be if you put all that work in and ended up accidentally killing them?
 With a little experimentation and a lot of trial and error, I came up with an easy method to store hosta roots during the winter.
-If you’d like to try it yourself, take a look at my short guide.
+If you’d like to try it yourself, read look at my short guide.

 Avoid Winter Damage

 This is a bigger problem if you planted your hostas at the wrong time of the year, like the fall.
-They don’t have a chance to establish their roots.
+They don’t establish their roots.
 As the ground goes through cycles of freezing and thawing, the ground heaves and forces your hostas upward, and this can let the frost get to the roots.
 I decided to dig my hostas up and store them in the winter.
 Fortunately, I found this to be a relatively straightforward process.

 Just in case you’re undecided, I’ll let you in on the secrets to storing your hosta roots a few ways.

 I’ve found that container-grown hostas store nicely during the winter months, and they’re easy to move indoors.
 However, need to bring your containerized hostas indoors because they get subjected to much lower temperatures and wind chills than the ones in the ground.
 The temperature fluctuations are also much more extreme, and it’s easier to damage them.